After re-watching Dog Soldiers it took me five days to venture back into the woods to walk the dog, and I made sure Film Club Liz came with me.

-The werewolves are massive, walking on two legs, towering over the soldiers and looking frankly quite icky: giant naked mountain men who haven’t shaved or been to a dentist in years.
+The werewolves are massive, walking on two legs, towering over the soldiers and looking like giant naked mountain men who haven’t shaved in years.
 Marshall has said he presented the werewolves already transformed (except for Megan) because the transformations on American Werewolf In London were so good they couldn’t really be topped.
 (Dog Soldiers only had a budget of $2 million.)

 Megan seemed far less clear-cut than on our (separate) first watches.
 It turns out Liz and I both originally assumed when Megan talked of being part of the Ùath family she meant literally, a daughter maybe, but certainly a blood relation at all times of the month, not just during a full moon.

 That doesn’t entirely make sense: she speaks with an English accent for a start, when the family have lived here for generations.
 If you read “family” as being turned by them and forced to be part of the pack, it fits with her tendency to keep herself separate to them, holding off transforming and staying in the house while they prowl around outside.
 (Liz pointed out that when Ryan turns, he also keeps away from the main pack, eventually finding Cooper in the basement.)

 On the other hand, after telling the soldiers she’s a zoologist and has a house in the next glen, she later admits the house doesn’t exist so she could easily be lying about how she became a werewolf.
 She knows Ryan after helping him on a previous visit, though I’m not sure how much he really knows about her.